Amsterdam travel tips for visitors

 Things to avoid

-General knowledge of what to avoid in Amsterdam, concerns the car driving, bicycle lanes, public transportation and visitor's safety, as well as smoking at public areas and other Amsterdam tips.
+General knowledge of what to avoid in Amsterdam.
+A page about car driving, bicycle lanes, public transportation and visitor's safety.
+As well as smoking at public areas and other Amsterdam tips.

 Things to do in Amsterdam with children

-The peak of the tourist season is July and August, when the weather is the finest.
-Weather, however, is never really extreme at any time of year, and if you're one of the growing numbers who favor off-season travel, you'll find the city every bit as attractive during these months.
+The peak of tourist season is July and August, when the weather is finest.
+However, weather is never really extreme at any time of year.
+And if you are a person who prefers off-season travel, you'll find the city of Amsterdam every bit as attractive during winter months.
+There are ice skating rinks and winter holidays.

 Luggage Storage